A Reality TV Bride Tells All: why I said “yes.”

-When my fiancé and I told family and friends that our wedding was going to be taped for a TLC reality show, they were more than a little surprised.
-The most common question was, “why would you want to add that stress on yourselves?”
-In fact, it was one of the best decisions we made.
-Why?
-It’s not why you think.
+When my then fiancé, and I announced that our wedding was going to be taped for a TLC reality show, people were more than a little surprised.
+Everyone was convinced we were adding to an already stressful time.
+In fact, saying “yes” to TLC was one of our best decisions.
+Let me tell you why.

-Two weeks before the wedding, Stephen and I spent two hours with the crew shooting an interview and footage of us “being cute” together.
+The last weeks before the wedding were a whirlwind.
+There was one oasis: shooting the show.
+Stephen and I spent two hours talking and “being cute” together.
 We walked down a street near the beach hand in hand, trailed by a camera, giggling.
-We sat in the sun, on a beautiful patio, reading to each other.
-We talked to the producer, and each other about how we fell in love.
-It was a two hour shelter from the crazy wedding planning storm: we got to reconnect, and remember that under the tulle and the tablecloths, was our unique love story.
+We sat on a beautiful, sunny, patio, reading to each other.
+We talked about how we fell in love.
+That afternoon was a brief shelter from the crazy wedding planning storm: we got to reconnect, and remember that under the tulle and the tablecloths, was our unique love story.

 I treasure those two hours, every moment.
 The lights, the cameras, and the questions that reminded me why I had said “yes.”